CNA REGISTRY & TRAINING

 CNA Continuing Education

-- A minimum of 2 hours of patient abuse prevention training
+- A minimum of 2 hours of patient abuse prevention/maltreatment training; and,

-- The balance of required hours can be in other general health care topics, which include but are not
+- The balance of required hours will be in other general health care topics.

 A Certified Nursing Assistant must complete 24 hours of approved continuing education and perform at least 64 hours of nursing-related services for pay in a health care setting under the supervision of a licensed nurse or physician during each 24-month certification period in order to qualify for recertification.
 A CNA who does not perform at least 64 hours of nursing-related services in a certification time period or fails to complete the required continuing education must complete and pass a competency test.